Hayat Mamud: Early life and family

 Mamud was born on 2 July 1939 to a Bengali Muslim family in the village of Maura in the Hooghly district of the Bengal Province.
 He migrated with his parents, Muhammad Shamsher Ali and Aminah Khatun, to Dacca in East Bengal as a result of the 1950 anti-Muslim riots in West Bengal.

 Education

-Mahmud completed his bachelor's and master's degree in Bengali Literature from University of Dhaka.
+Mamud completed his bachelor's and master's degree in Bengali literature from University of Dhaka.
 He earned his Ph.D. degree on contemporary literature from Jadavpur University.

 Career

-Mahmud served as a faculty member of Jahangirnagar University.
+Mamud served as a faculty member of Jahangirnagar University.